Difference Between kVA and kW

 It is a more practical unit as compared to kVA.
 It has useful applications in ideal as well as non-ideal conditions.

-It is the power that is available to do work and produce an output, while kVA is not available at its maximum since a part of it is expended.
-This unit, kW is an actual measure of how much valid work is done by the electrical appliance.
+The power is available to do work and produce an output, while kVA is not available at its maximum since a part of it is expended.
+This unit, kW, is an actual measure of how much the electrical appliance does valid work.

 In a DC circuit, kW is the same as kVA.
 In an AC circuit, however, the kW is less than kVA and can be converted to the same by taking the power factor into count.

-This is also based on the rate of inhibition that occurs in the circuit.
+This is also based on the inhibition rate in the circuit.

 Under ideal conditions, kW is the same as kVA.
 However, in real-life practical applications, this never happens.

 A part of the energy and power supplied is never utilized.
-Thus, kW is a measure of how much power can be utilized and converted into useful output with the remaining amount of power available.
+Thus, kW measures how much power can be utilized and converted into useful output with the remaining amount available.

 kw